Jekwwer/markdown-workspace/STYLEGUIDE.md

 - **Purpose:**
   The `.editorconfig` file ensures consistent coding styles across all editors by specifying:
-  - **Indentation:** 2 spaces (no tabs)
+  - **Indentation:** 2 spaces
   - **Line Endings:** Unix-style (`lf`)
   - **Charset:** UTF-8
-  - **Max Line Length:** 88 characters for code (120 for Markdown)
+  - **Max Line Length:** 88 for code, 120 for Markdown _(Note: `.editorconfig` provides these values for reference; enforcement is handled by other tools.)_
   - **Final Newline:** Enforced
   - **Trailing Whitespace:** Trimmed (with specified exceptions)
 - **Note:**
   Contributors should use an editor that supports EditorConfig to automatically apply these settings.

+### Prettier

+- **Purpose:**
+  The `.prettierrc` file defines the project's code formatting rules for Prettier-supported files, ensuring a consistent style across various file types by specifying:
+  - **Semicolons:** Enabled
+  - **Quote Style:** Single quotes preferred
+  - **Trailing Commas:** Added where possible
+  - **Tab Width:** 2 spaces (tabs are not used)
+  - **End of Line:** Unix-style (`lf`)
+  - **Print Width:** 88 characters
+    _(Note: Overrides are applied for Markdown files with a print width of 120, while JSON files have no enforced limit.)_
+- **Note:**
+  Prettier is integrated locally and runs as part of a pre-commit hook to automatically format code before commits.

-### Linting and Formatting Tools
+### Additional Linting and Formatting Tools

-- **Prettier:**
-  Formats code based on the configuration in `.prettierrc`:
-  - Enforces semicolons, single quotes, trailing commas, and a print width of 88 characters (except 120 for Markdown).
-- **Markdownlint:**
-  Applies consistent style rules to Markdown files as configured in `.markdownlint.json`.
 - **Pre-commit Hooks:**
-  The `.pre-commit-config.yaml` is set up to run various checks, including formatting and linting, before commits.
+  The project leverages pre-commit hooks to enforce code quality through automated checks.
+  Key tools integrated via pre-commit include:
+  - **pre-commit-hooks:**
+    Ensures proper AST parsing, fixes line endings and trailing whitespace, manages mixed line endings, detects private keys, validates YAML and JSON syntax, checks for merge conflicts, detects case conflicts, verifies executable shebangs, fixes formatting, and sorts `requirements.txt`.
+  - **markdownlint-cli & markdown-link-check:**
+    Enforce the style guide rules for Markdown files and validate links.
-- **Yamllint:**
+  - **yamllint:**
-  Validates YAML files during the pre-commit process to ensure they adhere to defined formatting rules.
+    Enforces style guide rules for YAML files.

 ## Documentation